-Bert Nordberg
+1. MARCUS WALLENBERG

-Member of the Board since 2016 Member of Saab's Remuneration Committee Born 1956 Engineer Shares in Saab: 10,625
+Chairman of the Board since 2006 Deputy Chairman of the Board 1993-2006 and Member of the Board since 1992 Member of Saab's Remuneration Committee Born 1956

+B.Sc. of Foreign Service, Georgetown University Lieutenant in Royal Swedish Naval

+Academy Shares in Saab: 125,000

 Other board commitments:

-Chairman of Vestas Wind Systems A/S and TDC Group A/S; Board member of AB Electrolux, Svenska Cellulosa Aktiebolaget (SCA), Essity Aktiebolag (publ) and Sigma Connectivity AB Former employment and positions: Board member of Skistar AB and Axis AB; Chairman of Imagination Technologies Group Plc. and Sony Mobile Communications AB; Chairman and CEO of Sony Ericsson Communications AB; Various senior positions within the Ericsson group and various positions within Data General Corporation and Digital Equipment Corporation Sten Jakobsson Member of the Board since 2008 and Deputy Chairman since 2010 Chairman of Saab's Remuneration Committee Born 1949 M.Sc. in Engineering, Royal Institute of Technology (KTH) Shares in Saab: 6,875 Other board commitments:
+Chairman of the Board of SEB and FAM AB.
+Board member of AstraZeneca PLC, Investor AB, Temasek Holding Ltd and the Knut and Alice Wallenberg Foundation.
+Former employment and positions: Chairman of the Board of AB Electrolux, LKAB and Svenska ICC Service AB.
+President and CEO of Investor AB.
+Board member of, amongst others, Stora Enso Oyj, EQT Holdings AB and Hi3G Holding AB.
+2. STEN JAKOBSSON Member of the Board since 2008 and Deputy Chairman since 2010 Chairman of Saab's Remuneration Committee Born 1949 M.Sc. in Engineering, Royal Institute of Technology (KTH) Shares in Saab: 6,875 Other board commitments: Board member of Xylem Inc. and Arla Plast AB.